Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Experimental evaluation

 \subsection{Perception Performance under Latency}

-This experiment aims to evaluate the influence of perception information latency on the perception performance.
-To achieve this, we add a neighboring agent with a specific latency based on the previous experiment.
+This experiment aims to evaluate the influence of information latency on perception performance.
+To achieve this, we randomly add a collaborator with a specific latency in test samples.

-Figures 6, 7, and 8 demonstrate the results of experiments conducted under different IoU conditions.
-As depicted in these figures, the collaborator with a shorter latency has the potential to enhance the perception performance, whereas a large latency has a negative impact.
-Furthermore, our proposed IoSI-CP exhibits the best performance among all approaches and remains performance-stable even under large latency.
-For instance, at IoU 0.3, when the latency of the collaborator is 400 ms, IoSI-CP enhances the AP performance by 11.19\%/7.75\%/5.23\%, on the V2XSet dataset compared to V2VNet, V2X-Vit, and Where2comm, respectively.
+Fig. 9 to Fig. 11 demonstrate the corresponding results under different IoU thresholds.
+As depicted in these figures, the collaborator with a small latency has the potential to enhance perception performance, whereas a large latency has a negative impact.
+Furthermore, our proposed Select2Col exhibits the best performance among all approaches and remains performance-stable even under large latency.
+For instance, at an IoU threshold of 0.3, when the latency of the collaborator is $400$ ms, Select2Col enhances the AP performance by $11.19$\%/$7.75$\%/$5.23$\% on the V2XSet dataset compared to V2VNet, V2X-Vit, and Where2comm, respectively.

-As anticipated, the results of the experiment support our hypothesis that fresh perception information leads to a more significant profit gain, while large delayed information introduces additional noise and interference.
-IoSI-CP is more robust than other methods because it considers the temporal dimension of perception information during collaborator selection and semantic information fusion.

-To sum up, the experimental results validate our premise that selecting collaborators and fusing semantic information necessitate considering the temporal aspect of perceptual information.